This post may contain affiliate links.

 • Ready in 5 minutes

-• Naturally Vegan, gluten-free and refined sugar-free
+• Naturally vegan, gluten-free and refined sugar-free

-• Packed with protein and fiber
+• Packed with protein and fibre

 Peanut butter banana smoothie ingredients

-How to make a Peanut Butter Banana Smoothie
+How To Make A Peanut Butter Banana Smoothie

 bananas, peanut butter and chia seeds in a blender